- What is Premature Labour?

 If a woman, post undergoing IVF, gets pregnant with only a single foetus, it has been observed that her chances of going into preterm labour are slightly higher than usual.

 10. Consecutive Quick Pregnancies

 There needs to be a substantial time between two pregnancies for the body to recover and be prepared for the next one.
 If the consecutive time between the last birth and the current pregnancy is less than a year or so, the chances of preterm labour happening for the current pregnancy are quite high.

 Various lifestyle choices directly affect the health of the baby as well as the term of pregnancy.
 Smoking, drinking, illegal drug use, sedentary life choices, standing for long hours, are all factors that can put pressure on the body and lead to preterm labour.

-Mental health is a major factor that affects the pregnancy.
+Mental health is a major factor that affects pregnancy.
 Being constantly stressed and anxious about work and family issues, or facing domestic violence or emotional abuse, and constantly high-wired situations at home could push your body towards preterm labour.